This post contains affiliate links. If you purchase through them I will receive compensation at no additional cost to you.

 Housecleaning Tips – The Checklist

 I don’t know if I’ve mentioned this before or not, but I live off a checklist.
 We’re in the 21st century now folks, so you don’t have to use pen and paper for this.
-I use Wunderlist on my iPad and it is great.
-There are a lot more complex ones, and when I share with clients I tend to use Todoist or Gqueues, but for me personally, Wunderlist is all I need.
+I used to use Wunderlist, but Microsoft bought it and plans to discontinue it so I recently made the switch to Todoist.
+I also use Gqueues for some clients, but any of them could work for you.
 Here’s what’s great about using an app checklist:

 - You can make events repeat.
 So, I have cleaning routines.
 I don’t have to wonder when the last time I cleaned the guest bathroom was.
 I check it off the day I do it, it disappears, and then reappears in two weeks.
 Time to get back to work!